opencord/docs/navigate.md

   More information about `helm-charts` can be found [here](charts/helm.md).

-* **Operations (TOSCA):** A running CORD POD supports multiple Northbound Interfaces (e.g., a GUI and REST API), but we typically use `TOSCA` to specify a workflow for configuring and provisioning a running system.
+* **Operations (TOSCA):** A running CORD POD supports multiple Northbound Interfaces (e.g., a GUI and REST API).
+We typically use `TOSCA` to specify a workflow for configuring and provisioning a running system.
 A freshly installed CORD POD has a set of control plane and platform level containers running (e.g., XOS, ONOS, OpenStack), but until provisioned using `TOSCA`,